candycode/loco/README.md

 The end goal is in general to create working prototypes of any kind as fast as possible through mashups of pre-existing modules.

-Additional information is available on the official [LoCO website](http://locojs.net).
+Additional information is available on the official [LoCO website](http://locojs.net) and on the [wiki](https://github.com/candycode/loco/wiki).

 To get an idea of the requirements I looked at when I designed LoCO have a look at the [Specification](https://github.com/candycode/loco/wiki/Specification) page.